alaingilbert/Turntable-API/README.md

 ### addDj ( [callback:fn] )

-Add yourself as a Dj.
+Add yourself as a DJ.

 ### remDj ( [[userId:string, ]callback:fn] )

-Remove a Dj.
+Remove the specified DJ, or yourself if not specified.

 ### stopSong ( [callback:fn] )

-Skip the current song.
+Stop the song you are currently playing.

+###### Note

+This cannot affect other DJs.

 ### skip ( [callback:fn] )